tyrchen/minerva/README.md

 - [x] tchen: init the repo with the initial doc
 - [x] tchen: init the project layout (considering using smithy for APIs)
-- [ ] xinwei: data fusion related work
+- [x] xinwei: data fusion related work
 - [x] tchen: prepare the environment (deployment scripts)
 - [x] tchen: API

 Day 2:

-- [ ] tchen: web frontend
+- [x] tchen: web frontend
-- [ ] tchen/xinwei: make a minimal working example
+- [x] tchen: make a minimal working example
-- [ ] xinwei: databend related work
+- [x] xinwei: databend related work
-- [ ] tchen: clickhouse phase 1 related work
+- [x] tchen: clickhouse phase 1 related work
 - [ ] tchen/xinwei: clickhouse phase 2 related work
-- [ ] xinwei: slides for the presentation
+- [x] xinwei: slides for the presentation
-- [ ] tchen/xinwei: demo video
+- [x] xinwei: demo video
+- [x] tchen: AI assisted query suggestions
-- [ ] tchen/xinwei: improve the code
+  - [ ] the result is not good so the component is not used in the demo